JohnnyCarlo/guanqiaoqu.github.io/_pages/about.md

 ---

 This is Guanqiao (Gavin) Qu's home on the web!
-I received the Bachelor degree and the Master degree in the School of Electronics and Information Engineering from [Harbin Institute of Technology](https://www.hit.edu.cn/) (HIT), Harbin, China, in 2020 and 2022.
+I received the Bachelor's and Master's degrees in the School of Electronics and Information Engineering from [Harbin Institute of Technology](https://www.hit.edu.cn/) (HIT), Harbin, China, in 2020 and 2022.

 Research Interest
 ======